 top of page

-Alzheimer's and Craniosacral therapy
+Alzheimer's and Craniosacral Therapy

 The health of our brain tissue is critical but often overlooked.
 Stress is the biggest cause of neurotoxicity and a lifetime of high pressure, injuries, medication and trauma can take its toll on the brain, especially in older age.
 Conditions such as Alzheimer's are now increasingly in the media spotlight because of their prevalence in our ageing population.